 Coverage ratios include:

-A bank is deciding whether to lend money to Company A which has a debt-service ratio of 10 or Company B that has a debt service ratio of 5.
-Company A is a better choice as the ratio suggests this company’s operating income can cover the total debt 10 times.
-This is more than Company B that can only cover it 5 times.
+A bank is deciding whether to lend money to Company A which has a debt-service coverage ratio of 10 or Company B that has a debt service ratio of 5.
+Company A is a better choice as the ratio suggests this company’s operating income can cover its total outstanding debt 10 times.
+This is more than Company B, which can only cover its debt 5 times.

-Liquidity ratios determine the ability of companies to convert assets into cash.
+Liquidity ratios indicate the ability of companies to convert assets into cash.
 In terms of credit analysis, the ratios show a borrower’s ability to pay off current debt.
-Higher liquidy ratios suggest a company is more liquid and can pay off outstanding debts.
+Higher liquidy ratios suggest a company is more liquid and can, therefore, more easily pay off outstanding debts.

 Liquidity ratios include:

-The quick ratio is the current assets of a company less inventory and prepaid expenses divided by current liabilities.
-A person is deciding whether to invest in two companies that are very similar except company A has a quick ratio of 10 and the other with a ratio of 5.
-Company A is a better choice as a ratio of 10 suggests the company has enough liquid assets to cover upcoming liabilities 10 times over.
+The quick ratio is the current assets of a company, less inventory and prepaid expenses, divided by current liabilities.
+A person is deciding whether to invest in two companies that are very similar except that company A has a quick ratio of 10 and the other has a ratio of 5.
+Company A is a better choice, as a ratio of 10 suggests the company has enough liquid assets to cover upcoming liabilities 10 times over.

-To keep learning and advancing your career, we recommend the following resources:
+To keep learning and advancing your career, we recommend the following CFI resources: